Skip to content

 Features

 When not using telemetry, you must depress the clutch to change gears.
+If you don't, you'll experience a gear-grinding effect.

 When using telemetry, you may depress the clutch to change gears, or you can float-shift.
 How this is done varies by game: